FREQUENTLY ASKED QUESTIONS

 We do not want to participate in the mainstream industrialisation of tattoo culture.
 We love what we do and we do it with all of our heart in a small private space.
 We don´t usually take more than 1 or 2 appointments per day so we have time to have a human relationship with our customers.

 Last but not least, we also give handpoke and hygiene lessons to beginner tattooers or people who want to tattoo as a hobby.
 We are breaking the gate keeper mentality of tattoo culture by giving an access to information.
-We do not believe that tattooing is restricted to a small group of people (mainly white straight dudes).
-We give priority to womxn and lgtbqai+ people for these classes but nonetheless, everyone is warmly welcome to our studio and our workshop.
+We do not believe that tattooing is restricted to a small group of people.
+Everyone is warmly welcome to our studio and our workshop.

 Why do we have a vulva as logo of the studio ?